ejaasaari/mrpt-comparison/README.md

 MRPT (Multiple Random Projection Trees) is an algorithm for approximate nearest neighbor search in high dimensions.
 The method is based on combining multiple sparse random projection trees using a novel voting scheme where the final search is focused to points occurring in candidate sets retrieved by multiple trees.
 MRPT is a result of research conducted at the Helsinki Institute for Information Technology (HIIT).

 This project contains a performance comparison between MRPT and other state-of-the-art libraries for approximate nearest neighbor search.
 We focus mainly on high-dimensional real-world data sets.
 The performance of the algorithms is measured in terms of query time and recall, that is, the fraction of true nearest neighbors returned.
+All of the experiments were performed on a single computer with two Intel Xeon E5540 2.53GHz CPUs and 32GB of RAM.
+No parallelization was used in any of the experiments.

 ## Included libraries and data sets